pedroabreu0/pedroabreu0.github.io/index.md

 Host of the [Type Theory Forall Podcast](https://www.typetheoryforall.com/).

-I have a MSc at Purdue University under [Prof. Benjamin Delaware](https://www.cs.purdue.edu/homes/bendy/).
+I've completed my MSc in Computer Science at Purdue University under [Prof. Benjamin Delaware](https://www.cs.purdue.edu/homes/bendy/).
 My work was in Programming Languages, Proofs and Theorem Provers, more specifically, translating GADTs from OCaml to Coq for [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml), this work was partially funded by [Nomadic Labs](https://nomadic-labs.com/).